bitjson/bch-vm-limits/readme.md

 <summary>Notes</summary>

-As always, the security of a contract is the responsibility of the entity locking funds in that contract; funds can always be locked in insecure contracts (e.g. `OP_DROP OP_1`).
+As always, the security of a contract is the responsibility of the entity locking funds in that contract; funds can always be locked in insecure contracts (e.g. "Anyone-Can-Spend addresses").
 This notice is provided to warn contract authors and explicitly codify a network policy: the possible existence of poorly-designed contracts will not preclude future upgrades from further expanding VM limits.

-To ensure an otherwise-valid transaction will always fail when some limit is exceeded (in the rare case that such a behavior is desirable), that behavior must be either 1) explicitly validated or 2) introduced to the protocol or contract system in question prior to the activation of any future upgrade which expands the limit.
+To ensure an otherwise-valid transaction will always fail when some limit is exceeded (in the rare case that such a behavior is desirable), that behavior must be either 1) explicitly validated or 2) introduced to the protocol or contract system in question prior to the activation of any future upgrade which expands the requisite limit.

 A similar notice also appeared in [CHIP-2021-03: Bigger Script Integers](https://gitlab.com/GeneralProtocols/research/chips/-/blob/master/CHIP-2021-02-Bigger-Script-Integers.md#notice-of-possible-future-expansion).